 Third, if the Board learns of any probable substantial violation of the decree, the Board must refer the matter to the Superintendent of Police (or, if another City agency is involved, to the Inspector General).
-The Board learned of no such matters during 2008.
+The Board learned of no such matters during 2009.

 In 2008 the City moved to dissolve the modified consent decree, arguing that it has fully complied with the terms of the decree and that, because the unconstitutional activities that were the subject of the decree have long since ceased, the decree has effectively fulfilled its purpose and should be dissolved.
 The U.S. District Court denied the City's motion without prejudice, stating that submission of additional information regarding the external audit is required in order for the court exercise its review of the City's compliance.
-The City appealed this decision, and as of December 31, 2008, the case is pending before the U.S. Court of Appeals for the Seventh Circuit.
+The City appealed this decision.